 The Best Months to Visit Jordan

-The best months to visit Jordan are mid-February to mid-May, and October through November.
+The best months to visit Jordan are March to May and September to October.
 You won’t have to endure the dramatic heat of summer in the Middle East (though sidebar, we had the hottest week of the year and one of the hottest Mays on record during our trip), nor will the cold interfere with your ability to enjoy nights in the mountains or desert.

 Booking a Guided Tour or Doing it On Your Own

 To be honest, unless you speak fluent Arabic, I would recommend arranging all or the majority of your trip through a company.